kedro-org/kedro/docs/source/deployment/airflow.md

 ## How to run a Kedro pipeline on Apache Airflow with Astronomer

 The following tutorial shows how to deploy an example [Spaceflights Kedro project](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html) on [Apache Airflow](https://airflow.apache.org/) with [Astro CLI](https://docs.astronomer.io/astro/cli/overview), a command-line tool created by [Astronomer](https://www.astronomer.io/) that streamlines the creation of local Airflow projects.
-We will guide you through deploying it locally first, and then transitioning to Astro Cloud.
+You will deploy it locally first, and then transition to Astro Cloud.

 [Astronomer](https://docs.astronomer.io/astro/install-cli) is a managed Airflow platform which allows users to spin up and run an Airflow cluster easily in production.
 Additionally, it also provides a set of tools to help users get started with Airflow locally in the easiest way possible.

 ### Strategy

-The general strategy to deploy a Kedro pipeline on Apache Airflow is to run every Kedro node as an [Airflow task](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html) while the whole pipeline is converted into a [DAG](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html) for orchestration purpose.
+The general strategy to deploy a Kedro pipeline on Apache Airflow is to run every Kedro node as an [Airflow task](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html) while the whole pipeline is converted to an [Airflow DAG](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html).
 This approach mirrors the principles of [running Kedro in a distributed environment](distributed.md).

 Each node will be executed within a new Kedro session, which implies that `MemoryDataset`s cannot serve as storage for the intermediate results of nodes.
 Instead, all datasets must be registered in the [`DataCatalog`](https://docs.kedro.org/en/stable/data/index.html) and stored in persistent storage.
 This approach enables nodes to access the results from preceding nodes.